 Maybe our date night doesn’t have to be coupled so closely with the restaurant scene, but we’re pretty sure our options will grow as the kids get a little bigger and more self-sufficient.

-- Go out on a Thursday, Friday, or Saturday.
+- Go out on any night of the week.
+Weekends optional!
 It helps to feel like you’re part of the dating community when you’re out on date night.
 Besides, restaurants often staff their B-team cooks on low-volume nights.
-Also, you’re just plain ready to blow off steam towards after the workweek.
+Also, you’re just plain ready to blow off steam after the workweek.

-- Use coupons!
+- If you’re frugal-minded, use coupons!
 We’re not especially good at coupon-clipping since we don’t shop a lot, and when we do, it’s primarily for quality organic groceries.
 It seems 99% of coupons are for processed foods or products.
-For restaurants, we rely on a $15 annual subscription to the Chinook Book, which features countless local coupons for our dining scene, many of which are 2 for 1 entree or better.
+For restaurants, we rely on a $15 annual subscription to the Chinook Book, which features countless local coupons for our dining scene, many of which are 2 for 1 entrees or better.
 Oh, and Chinook Book also has a few bike shop coupons too…

 Yes, we certainly do.
-Could I retire even earlier if we hunkered-down, and kept date nights a low-cost affair (picnics, for example)?
+Could I retire even earlier if we hunkered down, down, and kept date nights a low-cost affair (picnics, for example)?
 Sure could.

 There are plenty of money habits that we’ve fine-tuned and will continue to hit hard, to help us reach our goals.
 Like I hinted at above, during the baby/toddler years, your options are much more limited and consequently, date nights are much more a necessity.